aksommerville/egg2/README.md

 - [ ] Add a fullscreen toggle in the universal menu.
 - [ ] Review all "TODO" in source, there's a ton of them.
 - [x] We should have a text-processing util.
 In v1 there was eg `strings_format()`, very helpful.
+- [ ] Migration is kind of annoying because we have a nondeterministic compilation order.
+Fix a line in File A, rebuild, get an error for File B even though File A isn't done yet.
+- - During `eggdev build` can we sort files alphabetically, where prereq conditions permit?
 - With the above complete, we can start migrating games:
 - [x] Rewrite or migrate eggsamples for v2.
 - - [ ] Bring back "Hard Boiled" from a couple Eggs ago.
 Nice game, and now that we have mouse support, we can do it for real.